InternetMaximalism/plonky2_bn254/README.md

 - Field arithmetic for Fq and Fq2
 - Hash-to-curve functionality for G2
 - Integration with Plonky2 circuit builders
+- Hook functionality for introducing additional constraints during circuit build time

+## Hook Functionality

+The Hook system allows for the introduction of additional constraints during the circuit building process.
+This is a forked feature from the original plonky2 implementation that enables more flexible constraint management and STARK proof integration.

 ## Architecture